JuliaPy/CondaPkg.jl/README.md

 **Note:** Adding and removing dependencies only edits the `CondaPkg.toml` file, it does not immediately modify the Conda environment.
 The dependencies are installed when required, such as by the `conda run` command above.
+In the above example, `perl` was never installed.
 You can do `conda resolve` to resolve dependencies.

 **Note:** We recommend against adding Pip packages unless necessary - if there is a corresponding Conda package then use that.
 Pip does not handle version conflicts